crashey-glitch/nirivoid/README.md

 ```bat
 xbps-install fuzzel
 ```
-To use bigger fonts and a dark theme I generated the following config file
+To use bigger fonts and a dark theme I generated this [config file](.config/fuzzel/fuzzel.ini)

 [back](#table-of-contents)